SimonCarozza/fasts/README.md

 # fasts
  Fast automatic time series forecasting

- **fasts** is a lightweight toy-tool to make forecasts of time series with a trend.
+ **fasts** is a lightweight toy-tool to forecast future valus of time series with a trend.

 ## How to use fasts